Join us on

 Dr. Miller earned the DMA in organ performance and the Sacred Music Diploma from the Eastman School of Music where she served the Eastman Rochester Organ Initiative (EROI) project under Hans Davidsson.
 She earned the Master of Music from the University of Houston (Robert Bates), and a B.S. in Chemical Engineering from Oklahoma State University, studying organ with Gerald Frank.

-Led by Professor of Music Dr. Laura Ellis, the University of Florida Sacred Music Workshop has inspired worship for 16 years by bringing internationally-known presenters to the sunshine state.
+Led by Professor of Music Dr. Laura Ellis, the University of Florida Sacred Music Workshop has inspired worship for 17 years by bringing internationally-known presenters to the sunshine state.
 The sessions vary year-to-year based on the strengths of our featured presenter, and the small size of our workshop allows each attendee to form a relationship with our presenter, professors, and students in UF's organ, carillon, and sacred music departments.
 Join us!

 2025 Schedule Highlights

-How to Support Healthy Singing in Bach Cantatas, Organ Masterclass
+Choral Reading Session, How to Support Healthy Singing in Bach Cantatas, Organ Masterclass

 Sunday